Babies use hand gestures naturally to communicate needs, emotions, and curiosity long before they speak.

 Parents can actively support language development by responding sensitively to hand gestures:

-• Create Opportunities: Place toys just out of reach to encourage reaching and pointing.
+- Create Opportunities: Place toys just out of reach to encourage safe reaching and movement.

-• Add Sign Language: Teaching simple signs like “more” or “all done” enhances understanding early on.
+- Add Sign Language: Teaching simple signs like “more” or “all done” may help some babies communicate before speech develops.

 These strategies foster confidence in babies as communicators while strengthening emotional bonds between caregiver and child.